As you build up an audience for your website, you start to realize there’s a whole world to explore outside of AdSense for monetization.

 AdGear is an ad tech solutions company that provides publishers with a range of services such as ad serving, RTB, analytics, DSP, and more.

-In 2016 Samsung acquired the Canadian-based company in support of Samsung’s Smart TV services.
+A few years back, Samsung acquired the Canadian-based company in support of Samsung’s Smart TV services.
 It now focuses on connecting Samsung OTT/CTV audiences to advertisers.

 The AdGear team is highly responsive and stays up to date on any industry trends while continuously improving its products and preventing fraud.